Home » RECIPES » Smoked Pork Butt

 Shredded smoked pulled pork on a tray with two forks.

-Leftovers can be stored in the refrigerator for up to 7 days in a gallon bag.
-Just make sure to squeeze as much air from the bag as possible.
+Leftovers can be stored in the refrigerator for up to 7 days in a gallon bag or airtight container, just make sure to squeeze as much air from the bag as possible.
 It can also be frozen for 2-3 months in a gallon bag or vacuum sealed bag.

 • In the smoker: Place the shredded pulled pork in a disposable aluminum pan with a little beef broth or water.
 Cover it with aluminum foil and place it in the smoker at 225° F for 2 hours (or until 165° F).